hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - DNS abuse exchanges data between two computers even when there is no direct connection
     - data sent out as part of the <span style="color: #bb6600;">domain name</span>
     - <span style="color: #bb6600;">register a domain</span> that a client connects to based on DNS records and send malware through that connection
+    - type of DNS abuse exchanges data between two computers even when there is no direct connection: <span style="color: #bb6600;">data exfiltration</span>
   - characteristics of messenger protocol for data exflitration
     - <span style="color: #bb6600;">encrypted traffic</span> which prevents visibility on firewalls and IPS systems
     - <span style="color: #bb6600;">messenger apps unable to be segmented</span> w/ standard network controls